ajcrites/times-tables/README.md

 ## For Developers

-Simply `yarn` and then `yarn react-scripts-ts start` to have the app served locally on `localhost:3000`.
+Simply `yarn` and then `yarn parcel serve src/index.html` to have the app served locally on `localhost:1234`.

 ## Deployment